-Can I redirect my “domain name only” URL to another Web site?
+Can I redirect a URL (web page address) to another page?

-For example, if your domain name is example.com and someone types www.example.com in a Web browser, we can redirect that to a completely different address, such as http://www.example.org/.
+For example, if your domain name is “example.com” and someone types “www.example.com” in a web browser, you can redirect that to a completely different address, such as http://www.example.org/.

 On this page:

 You can use our control panel to redirect one URL to another:

 - Login to the “My Account” control panel (having trouble?)